uxuimercergroup/generator-evolution/README.md

 ## Updating the Evolution Tool Box

 To ensure the Evolution Tool Box generator (generator-evolution) and the Evolution Tool Box installed in your current working directory are both current versions, run the following updates.
-- Update all global npm packages *before* installing the Evolution Tool Box into your project's directory (including yo and generator-evolution):
+- Update all global NPM packages *before* installing the Evolution Tool Box into your project's directory (including yo and generator-evolution):
 	- Copy and paste this command into the cli: `npm update -g`, you may need to run `sudo npm update -g` if the regular command does not work.
-- Update only the npm packages located inside the project directory where the Evolution Tool Box has already been installed:
+- Update only the NPM packages located inside the project directory where the Evolution Tool Box has already been installed:
 	1. Using the cli, change directory (cd) to the project directory.
 	2. Copy and paste this command into the cli: `npm update`, you may need to run `sudo npm update` if the regular command does not work.
 	3. All build tools located within your current working directory are now current versions.